 and other similar dry items into plastic containers so that they stay dry and cannot spill.

-You can also use them to hold other items to save space and help keep them organized.
-For example, they are good to use items such as sewing supplies, small tools and office supplies.
+You can also use space-saving containers to keep other items organized: for example, sewing supplies, small tools and office supplies.

 Secure Your RV's Interior Prior to Travel

 As you can see, there are many methods you can use to make sure you do not have any nasty surprises waiting for you as you travel from place to place.